zhengli-sun/sna-playground/docs/[RFC] Twilio Silent Network Auth Integration.md

 ## Executive Summary

-This RFC proposes integrating Twilio's Silent Network Auth (SNA) into Deliveroo's login/signup flows to enable frictionless phone number verification.
+This RFC proposes integrating Twilio's Silent Network Auth (SNA) into Deliveroo's login flows to enable frictionless phone number verification.
 Unlike traditional SMS OTP which requires users to wait for and enter a code, SNA verifies phone numbers directly with mobile carriers without any user action.

+> **Scope**: This RFC focuses on **existing user login only**.
+New user signup is out of scope for the initial implementation.

 ---